 Andy’s engagements include:

-- Representation of major financial institutions as issuers and underwriters in connection with numerous residential mortgage-backed securities litigations, including suits brought by the Federal Housing Finance Agency, the Federal Deposit Insurance Corporation and other purchasers of mortgage-backed securities in numerous state and federal courts;
+Representation of financial institutions including RBS, Deutsche Bank and UBS as issuers and underwriters in numerous residential-mortgage-backed securities litigations, including suits brought by the FHFA, the FDIC and other purchasers of mortgage-backed securities.

-- Representation of Travelers Indemnity Company in Travelers Indemn.
+Representation of Travelers Indemnity Company in Travelers Indemn.
 Co. v.
-Bailey, 557 U.S. 137 (2009), in which the Supreme Court resolved important issues concerning the finality and scope of bankruptcy court injunctions;
+Bailey, 557 U.S. 137 (2009), in which the Supreme Court resolved important issues concerning the finality and permissible scope of bankruptcy court injunctions.

-- Representation of insurers and other parties in numerous bankruptcy proceedings, including in In re Johns-Manville Corp., Hillsborough Holding Co., North American Refractories Corp., Global Industrial Technologies, Mid-Valley, API, The Muralo Co., ACandS, Western MacArthur, Plant Insulation and Specialty Products Holding Corp.; and lead national counsel for a major insurer in connection with direct actions under various product liability theories.
+Representation of insurers and other parties as creditors in numerous bankruptcy proceedings and appeals, including in In re Johns-Manville Corp., Hillsborough Holding Co., North American Refractories Corp., Global Industrial Technologies, Mid-Valley, API, The Muralo Co., ACandS, Western MacArthur, Plant Insulation and Specialty Products Holding Corp.

 Andy successfully represented B.A.T Industries plc in numerous healthcare expense reimbursement actions seeking billions of dollars in damages, and has represented clients in a range of other complex commercial disputes.

-At his pro bono representations, Andy appeared at the trial court level and on appeal in McWade v.
+On a pro bono basis, Andy appeared at the trial court level and on appeal in McWade v.
 Kelly, on behalf of the Washington Legal Foundation, Families of September 11, Inc. and a number of federal, state and local officials; and assisted the City of New York and the New York Police Department in connection with numerous lawsuits against the City.